 ASQA may then undertake a review of a particular sub-sector of the VET system, or of a particular type of qualification, course, or method of delivery.

 The focus of our work is on examining systemic poor practice and identifying appropriate actions to address poor practice across the system, and not just to resolve issues with individual RTOs.
-The three strategic reviews undertaken in 2012-2013 were:

 2014–15 strategic reviews